0xBcamp/Option-Token-Implementation/README.md

     - Because of the adaptability of the concept and token, it provides a lot of opportunity for protocols to implement it
 - Both Lookee and Ben have solid experience in solidity and this project is heavily focused on solidity
 - Lookee and Ben are only one hour apart on time zones so syncing up is easy
+- Excellent oversight from Eidolon and Bytemasons team
+      - Will allow us to overcome many challenges that may have become significant without experience mentorship

 Weaknesses: